 The Clerk’s department also offers various services to the community such as: Civil Marriage Ceremonies, Lottery Licenses, Marriage Licences and Special Occasion Certificates.

 Commissioner of Oaths

 The Clerk and Deputy Clerk are “Commissioners of Oaths” for the purpose of witnessing certain legal documents, including vehicle transfers, insurance claims and livestock claim affidavits.
 However, they cannot certify documents such as birth, death and marriage certificates as “true” copies.
 They can certify copies for some applications sent to the IRCC (Immigration, Refugees, and Citizenship Canada).
 However, some applications submitted to the IRCC must be notarized by a notary or lawyer.
 Please check with IRCC to see if certification by a Commissioner of Oaths is acceptable.
 Neither the Clerk, nor the Deputy Clerk, are a “Notary Public” and cannot sign any documents requiring the certification of a Notary Public.

-There is a $10 charge for this service.
+There is a fee of $10/document for this service.
+The non-resident of North Dundas fee is $20/document.
 Documents must be signed in the presence of the Clerk or Deputy Clerk before they can be commissioned.
 We reserve the right to refuse commissioning services of any document.

 Please call ahead (613-774-2105) to make sure that either the Clerk or Deputy-Clerk will be available and bring photo ID.